Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Hilda Weiss.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-IKO Industries Ltd. was found guilty of violating section 25 of the Ontario ‘Industrial’ regulation 851/90 which states,
+IKO Industries Ltd. was found guilty of a contravention of section 25 of the Ontario ‘Industrial’ regulation 851/90 which states,

 “An in-running nip hazard or any part of a machine, device or thing that may endanger the safety of any worker shall be equipped with and guarded by a guard or other device that prevents access to the pinch point.”